Many countries use the phrase rest area to describe what in Britain would be a service area.

 On British motorways, a rest area is defined concept: it's like motorway service area, only it doesn't need to provide fuel or food.
 This page is about that specific type of facility.

 In Ireland, a "rest area" is a motorway lay-by; their locations are publicised by TII and the RSA.
-The equivalent to the sort-of rest area described on this page is known in Ireland as a Type 2 Service Areas.
+The equivalent to the sort-of rest area described on this page is known in Ireland as a Type 2 Service Area, but none have been built.

 Motorway rest areas remain very rare in the UK.
-Developers have shown no interest in the concept, and the only open rest areas are all quirks of history:
+Developers have shown almost no interest in the concept at all, and the only open rest areas are all quirks of history:

 Motorway service areas in Britain are normally large developments, but there have been many attempts to build something much smaller.